Everest (opera)

 Everest is a one-act opera by Joby Talbot to an English-language libretto by Gene Scheer.
 It was composed in 2014 and premiered on January 30, 2015, at the Margot and Bill Winspear Opera House of Dallas Opera.
-The content deals with a real event, the 1996 Mount Everest disaster, in which several mountaineers died after a change in the weather.
+The content deals with a real event, the 1996 Mount Everest disaster, in which several mountaineers died after a severe storm hit during their summit bids.
 It is based on interviews with survivors and shows in two strands the deaths of Rob Hall and Doug Hansen and the emotional world of Beck Weathers.